DC’s Stunning Cherry Blossoms Are a National Treasure to Behold

 Old Town Alexandria

-The 18-mile Mount Vernon Trail is an accessible biking and walking trail that runs from DC to Virginia.
+The 18-mile Mount Vernon Trail is an accessible biking and walking trail that runs from Washington, DC to Virginia.
 The scenic path leads you through waterfront and woods, past Old Town Alexandria, and eventually to George Washington’s Mount Vernon.
 You’ll find blooming cherries, and early spring flowers, intermittently along the path.

 Old Town Alexandria